-- A limit of 12 female sea lion mortalities is reached, or - 25 total sea lion mortalities occurs.
+- A limit of 12 female sea lion mortalities is reached, or - A total of 25 sea lion mortalities occur.

-Prior to each August-September fishing season2.
-DWG's Environmental Liaison Officer (ELO) ensures that all vessels have up-to-date VMPs and MMOPs aboard and ensures all SLEDs are checked and approved by a nominated net-shed.
-A total of 42 SLED audit forms were processed prior to commencement of the 2018-19 southern blue whiting fishing season and there were 5 SLED checks during the fishing season (Cleal, 2019).
-During 2019-20 a total of 100 SLED checks were undertaken prior to commencement of the 2019-20 southern blue whiting and squid fishing seasons (Cleal, 2020).
+Prior to each August-September fishing season^{3,} DWG's Environmental Liaison Officer (ELO) ensures that all vessels have up-to-date VMPs and MMOPs aboard and ensures all SLEDs are checked and approved by a nominated net-shed.
+A total of 98 SLED checks were undertaken prior to commencement of the 2020-21 southern blue whiting and squid fishing seasons and all were found to be compliant with specifications (Cleal, 2021).

-The ELO provides vessel owners and operators with the following information as a reminder of the strategies and actions required to reduce the fleet's interactions with sea lions (and all ETP), (DWG, 2021):
+The ELO provides vessel owners and operators with the following information as a reminder of the strategies and actions required to reduce the fleet's interactions with sea lions (and all ETP), (DWG, 2019, 2020, 2021):